 Email: privacy@inquisita.ai

-For data subject requests (access, deletion, correction), please use privacy@inquisita.ai and include:
+For data subject requests (access, deletion, correction) or to request a Data Processing Agreement or Business Associate Agreement, please use privacy@inquisita.ai and include:

 We will respond to verified requests within the timeframes required by applicable law.